bcit-ci/CodeIgniter/user_guide_src/source/libraries/input.rst

 Please refer to the :doc:`Security class <security>` documentation for information on using XSS Filtering in your application.

+.. important:: The 'global_xss_filtering' setting is DEPRECATED and kept
+	solely for backwards-compatibility purposes.
+XSS escaping should be performed on *output*, not *input*!

 *******************
 Accessing form data
 *******************